Day in a Pilgrims life.

 *Many Pilgrims like to start the day early, a personal choice.
 In the summer the earlier the better as it is very hot around 2 – 3 pm.

 Most days you will find places to stop and rest.
-Under the shade of a tree, cool hamlets, fountains in passing, villages and little cafes serving food and coffee, however, there are days where there is nothing for many km.
+Under the shade of a tree, cool hamlets, fountains in passing, villages and little cafes serving food and coffee, however, there are days when there is nothing for many km.
 It’s always good to know how far between villages to ensure you carry enough water and food in your backpack; on the long stretches, you can sit rest and revive so you can comfortably make it through your day.
-Crossroads Travel provides you with a guidebook that clearly states the stages and what is available to you for the day ahead, you just have to look in it.
+Crossroads Travel provides you with a guidebook that clearly states the stages and what is available to you for the day ahead, you just have to look at it.

 In a strange land.

 During the day you will have the chance to meet with other Pilgrims, visit beautiful villages and cities, and meet with the locals in the streets at fountains and in the shops.
 You will find that there is space to be alone if you want and there are people around if you need them.
 There is unspoken respect between Pilgrims as everyone has a reason for being there and for some, it is to be alone and for others, it is to socialise, whatever it is for you there is no need to feel alone or afraid.

 Find your accommodation collect your luggage take a well-deserved shower and then see how you feel.
 You may decide to stay in your room or visit the Village.
 Perhaps you will want to head out for a drink and share some of the day’s stories with interesting people you have met along the Camino or with your group.